Gooey Nutella Chocolate Lava Cakes

-- 4 tablespoons chilled nutella
+- 4 tablespoons chilled Nutella

-- powdered sugar, for dusting
+- Powdered sugar for dusting

 - In a medium bowl with a hand mixer, or the bowl of a stand mixer fitted with the whisk attachment, whisk the eggs on high.
-Slowly stream in the sugar and whip on high until light in color and fluffy.
-Fold the chocolate mixture into the egg/sugar mixture until evenly mixed.
+Slowly stream in the sugar and whip on high until the eggs are light and fluffy.
+Fold the in the chocolate mixture until no streaks remain.
 Divide evenly between the ramekins.
-Chill the cakes in the fridge for at least 30 minutes, up to 5 hours.
+Gently press one tablespoon of chilled Nutella into the center of each cake.
+Chill for at least 30 minutes, up to 5 hours.

 - Preheat an oven to 350 F. Bake for 35-40 minutes until the tops have cracked slightly.
 Remove from the oven and cool slightly.
 Serve dusted with powdered sugar and a scoop of ice cream if desired.